A Collatz-Wielandt characterization of the spectral radius of order-preserving homogeneous maps on cones: Spectral radius of a supremum or of an infimum of functions

 Then, the equalities in~\eqref{sp-lem-add33} follow from Theorem~\ref{sp-th-nus2}.
 Moreover, by~\eqref{sp-th-nus21}, there exists $x\in C\setminus\{0\}$ such that $f(x)=\eigenvalspr[C]{f} x$.
 Then, $f_{a_x}(x)=\eigenvalspr[C]{f} x$, hence $\eigenvalspr[C]{f} \leq \eigenvalspr[C]{f_{a_x}}$ and since $\eigenvalspr[C]{f_{a_x}}\leq \cspr[C]{f_{a_x}} \leq \cspr[C]{f}=\eigenvalspr[C]{f}$, we get that the suprema are attained in~\eqref{sp-lem-add33}.
 Finally, the second inequality in~\eqref{sp-lem-add31} follows from~\eqref{sp-lem-add33}. \end{proof}

-\begin{proposition} Let $C$ be a proper cone of a Banach space $(X,\norm{\cdot})$, with nonempty interior, and let $(f_a)_{a\in \A}$ be a family of maps $X\to X$ that are homogeneous.
+\begin{proposition} Let $C$ be a proper cone with non-empty interior in a Banach space $(X,\norm{\cdot})$, and let $(f_a)_{a\in \A}$ be a family of maps $X\to X$ that are homogeneous.
 Assume that $(f_a)_{a\in \A}$ admits a lower selection and denote by $f$ its infimum.
 Then, $f$ is homogeneous and we have:

 Assume in addition that the maps $f_a$ are continuous and order-preserving with respect to $C$, that $f$ is continuous and that $C$ is a normal cone.
 Then, $f$ is order-preserving, and we have:

 When, in addition, either $\mes[C]{f}<\cw[C]{f}$ or $f$ is uniformly continuous on bounded sets of $C$, the following equalities hold: